colintsmith/startup/notes.md

 filter(i => i%2) = run function to remove items
 every(i => i < 3) = run function to test if all items match
 some = same thing as above but if any items match

+## modules
+if you want to use a module you have created you have to export specific functions and then import the file in another file.: import { alertDisplay } from './alert.js';
+to use a module in HTML use script type="module"
+then import whatever function you want to use

+## DOM
+### Event listeners
+clipboard = cut copy or paste
+focus = an element gets focust
+keyboard = keys are pressed
+mouse = click event
+text selection = when text is selected